saifalkatout/FeAlloc/README.md

 # Fe Allocator

-### This project is an attempt to replicate the [tiny alloc](https://github.com/thi-ng/umbrella/tree/develop/packages/malloc) in the EVM
+### This project is an attempt to replicate [Tiny Alloc](https://github.com/thi-ng/umbrella/tree/develop/packages/malloc) in the EVM

 ## Public interface